Our commitment to privacy

-The Kids Research Institute uses tools provided by third parties, such as Google Analytics, to review website traffic information.
+Kids Research uses tools provided by third parties, such as Google Analytics, to review website traffic information.
 Information collected may include the IP address of the device and information about sites that IP address has come from, the pages you visit on our site and the previous site visited.
 We use this information to maintain, secure and improve your online experience.

 You can opt out of Google Analytics data collection by using the Google Analytics Opt-out Browser Add-on.

-The Kids Research Institute uses 'cookies' for maintaining contact with website users.
+Kids Research uses 'cookies' for maintaining contact with website users.
 Cookies are small files compiled when using the website which is stored by the web browser software on your computer.
 The Privacy Commission provides more information about cookies.